Information for adjudicators

 The adjudication qualification is prescribed under section 201 of the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) and the detail is prescribed under Part 5, section 18 of the Building Industry Fairness (Security of Payment) Regulation (BIF Regulation).

 Contract Administration Group Pty Ltd is the company authorised to provide adjudicator training and issue a Certificate in Adjudication under the Building Industry Fairness (Security of Payment) Act 2017 and the corresponding Regulation.
 The next course will be held on-line on 6, 7 and 8 July.
 Applications for the course close on 15 June 2020.
 Application forms and a course outline can be downloaded from the course provider at http://www.contractadmin.net.
 Please contact Contract Administration Group Pty Ltd directly regarding registration for the course or for any other queries about the course.

 If you hold an adjudication qualification, you can apply for registration by completing the Adjudicator Application Form (PDF).

 Term of registration

-Registration as an adjudicator becomes effective on the day the certificate of registration is issued or on the day of registration renewal.
+Registration as an adjudicator becomes effective on the day the certificate of registration is issued.
 It expires either three years after that day or on an earlier day decided by the registrar and stated in the certificate of registration.

 Conditions of registration